-This final essay expands the scope of analysis to all of the value streams supplying materials for a complex component.
-Collectively these are the supply system for this product, a system that needs to be as lean as possible, both through and between every facility along each value stream.
-The question that emerges once this analysis is completed and the value streams are improved through future states 1 and 2 (as described in this workbook) is where across the world each of the facilities should be located.
-This was the key task of the ideal-state analysis presented for the wiper value stream.
+This case study expands the scope of value-stream analysis to all the value streams supplying materials for a complex component.
+The value streams include every supply system through and between each facility along each value stream.
+This entire system needs to be as lean as possible.
+The question that emerges once the lean practitioners complete this analysis and have improved the value streams is where, across the world, they should locate each facility.
+Answering that question was the key task of the ideal-state analysis presented for this value stream.

 Seeing the System

-Recently, a global automotive supplier of a forged, machined, and assembled component delivered to an auto assembler in the USA began to design the next generation of product.
-The firm decided to take a fresh look at the supply system for all the key sub-components back to raw materials.
+When a global automotive supplier of a forged, machined, and assembled component delivered to an auto assembler in the U.S. began to design the next generation of its product, the firm took a fresh look at the supply system for all the key sub-components back to raw materials.

-It assembled a cross-functional team from operations, procurement, supplier development, planning, and finance to collect the data and map each value stream in the current supply system using the methodology described for the wiper blade in this workbook.
-The maps were posted on a big wall in their procurement department.
+It assembled a cross-functional team from operations, procurement, supplier development, planning, and finance to collect the data and map each value stream in the current supply system using the methodology described in the Seeing the Whole Value Stream workbook.
+Then, they posted the maps on a big wall in their procurement department to analyze them.
 In this case, many of the facilities were part of the same corporation, so the cross-functional team was able to get most of the information they needed from internal suppliers.

-The completed system-level map covered a whole wall and contained similar data boxes to the current-state maps for the wiper blade—recording processing time, raw materials, work-in-progress, finished goods, transport time, transport batch size, delivery schedule adherence, production batch size, changeover time, production interval, yield, parts per million, demand amplification, etc., for every activity.
+The completed system-level map, which covered a whole wall, contained similar data boxes to the current-state maps for the product: recording processing time, raw materials, work-in-progress, finished goods, transport time, transport batch size, delivery schedule adherence, production batch size, changeover time, production interval, yield, parts per million, demand amplification, etc., for every activity.

-It is easy to get lost in all this detail and it is very helpful to summarize the main features of the system in a system-summary map (below), showing the main time lines (the amount of raw materials, work-in-process, finished goods, and transportation time) needed for each of the extended value streams in the supply system and the main information flows that trigger these activities.
-These are summed into the total lead time for each value stream.
+It is easy to get lost in all this detail, so it is beneficial to summarize the system’s main features in a system-summary map (as shown below).
+The system-summary map illustrates the primary timelines (the amounts of raw materials, work-in-process, finished goods, and transportation time) needed for each of the extended value streams in the supply system and the primary information flows that trigger these activities.
+Also included is a summation of the total lead time for each value stream.

 The conclusions they drew from the detailed analysis of each value stream on the wall and the system-summary map were:

-- The key parts for this product are made in 14 factories in 9 countries on 4 continents and necessarily travel thousands of miles on their journey to the customer.
+- The critical parts for this product are made in 14 factories in nine countries on four continents and necessarily travel thousands of miles on their journey to the customer.

-- The cost of special air freight to respond quickly to changes in demand from the customers was also 9.5% of total contract value, while total transport costs 3.0%.
+- The cost of special air freight to respond quickly to changes in demand from the customers was also 9.5% of the total contract value, while all the transport costs were 3.0%.

 - Information flows are difficult to align across cultures, with different timings, languages, and information systems.

-- Supply streams crossing currencies carry much greater risk, both of windfall gains and losses.
+- Supply streams crossing currencies carry a much greater risk of windfall gains and losses.

 - Long lead times also make it harder to introduce new product designs, accompanied by difficult discussions on who will bear the cost of obsolete stock in the pipeline.

-The current-state wall map combining many value streams caused a lot of discussion, debate, and analysis, which did not please some of the managers responsible for creating it.
-However, once the system map was on the wall there was no getting away from thinking about this supply system as a whole in light of the new product generation being planned.
+The current-state map combining many value streams caused a lot of discussion, debate, and analysis, which did not please some of the managers responsible for creating it.
+However, once the system map was on the wall, there was no getting away from thinking about this supply system as a whole in light of the new-generation product they were planning.
 The result was many questions, starting with why the lead times were so long.
-Once the team began to ask why all the delays and inventories were necessary they began to see the biggest opportunities for an ideal state for the next generation.
+So, once the team began to ask why all the delays and inventories were necessary, they began to see the most significant opportunities for an ideal state for the next generation.

-Although it was clear that there was still scope for reducing batch sizes and speeding the production flow in plants where WIP was less than 2 weeks, the biggest opportunities lay in the plants in China and the UK, plus those plants supplying the UK.
-This is where the team decided to focus their internal plant-level lean activities.
-But to improve lead time further they worked with their shipping companies to reduce shipping lead times from 6 to 3 weeks.
+First, it was clear that there was still scope for reducing batch sizes and speeding the production flow in plants where WIP was less than two weeks.
+However, the best opportunities lay in the plants in China and the UK, plus those plants supplying the UK; this is where the team decided to focus their internal plant-level lean activities.

-The system-level map also provoked an analysis of the information flows that trigger this physical flow, both in terms of batching and lead times but also in terms of volatility.
-How much did customer demand vary and why, and how much system-driven amplification was being passed upstream?
-What was driving the need for special air freight and how much management time was spent responding to changes in customer demand and supplier shortages?
+The system-level map also provoked analysis of the information flows that trigger this physical flow in terms of batching, lead times, and volatility.
+For example, how much did customer demand vary and why?
+And how much system-driven amplification was being passed upstream?
+What was driving the need for special air freight, and how much time did management spend responding to changes in customer demand and supplier shortages?

-The system-level map was also useful for tracking the location of the main quality problems and scrap.
-Finally it also provoked an analysis of the costs of running this supply system, as it was now possible to see much of the costs, rather than piece price and slow freight costs at one part of the system, which were the traditional basis for location and procurement decisions.
+The system-level map was also helpful for tracking the location of the leading quality problems and scrap.
+Finally, it also provoked analysis of the costs of running this supply system because it was now possible to see much of the costs, rather than piece price and slow freight costs at one part of the system, the traditional basis for location and procurement decisions.

-Mapping extended value streams at a system level is very powerful for several reasons:
+Mapping extended value streams at a system level is an exceptionally effective analytic practice for several reasons:

-- For the first time it shows all the participants the consequences of the way the current state works and elevates the discussion to consider system-wide goals instead of just trying to optimize each part of each value stream in isolation.
+- For the first time, it shows all the participants the consequences of how the current state works and elevates the discussion to consider system-wide goals instead of just optimizing each part of each value stream in isolation.

-- Time is an extraordinarily powerful way of summarizing the way any system operates.
-Delays and inventories in the physical flow are but a manifestation of the way the current system is run.
-A focus on time guides the analysis of the causes of the variation in the system that in turn leads to overburden and slack that manifests itself in waste.
+- Time is an extraordinarily potent way of summarizing any system’s operations.
+Delays and inventories in the physical flow are but a manifestation of how well the current system is running.
+A focus on time guides the analysis of the causes of system variation that lead to overburden and slack; that is, waste.

 - Seeing the whole system and the sources of variability that destabilize it helps management to focus efforts on improving the pieces of the system that will make the biggest contribution to improving overall system performance and cost.

-- Improving a supply stream often involves actions at one place that may even add costs and go against individual performance targets at that point.
+Improving a supply stream often involves actions at one place that may add costs and go against individual performance targets there.
 But these costs are outweighed by benefits at another point in the system, sometimes in another company.
 Extended value-stream mapping and system costing enables these potential conflicts to be surfaced and resolved, rather than remaining obstacles to cooperation.

 Learning to See Using Value Stream Mapping